technic/e2designer/README.md

 Portable builds:

-- Windows - download & extract.
+- Windows - download & extract, then run
 - Portable Linux version - download, allow to execute and run.
+- MacOS - download dmg file, allow not trusted apps, install and run.
+This file is not signed

 # Controls